 Childhood injury is preventable, yet it is the leading cause of death in children and adolescents and a major cause of emergency department visits, hospitalizations and permanent disability.
 The most common types of childhood injuries are:

 Suffocation (most common in infants <1 year old)

 Nearly 1 in 3 youth injuries are sports related.
 As we encourage youth to be physically active through sports and recreational activities, we must also focus attention on sports-related injury prevention.
 Knee injuries and concussions can have serious and immediate physical and mental implications and long-term impacts later in life.

 What Lurie Children's is doing to address it

-Staff works closely with the Injury Free Coalition for Kids (IFCK) and Lurie Children’s serves as a formal site for Safe at Play, Safe at Home, Safe Sleep, Safe on the Road and Stop the Falls campaigns.
-Lurie is the lead agency for the Safe Kids Chicago and Safe Kids Illinois coalitions.
-Members of each coalition include healthcare providers, government officials, law enforcement personnel, and social service agencies who create and implement injury prevention programming.
-Injury surveillance data from Lurie Children's Child Health Data Lab also helps to guide IPRC priorities and activities.
+Lurie Children’s is also the lead agency for Safe Kids Illinois and Safe Kids Chicago.
+Members of each coalition include healthcare providers, government officials, law enforcement personnel, and social service agencies who create and implement injury prevention programming, including:

-Lurie Children's Institute for Sports Medicine led efforts to change the laws around concussion safety, establishing “return to sports” and “return to learn” protocols
+Lurie Children's Institute for Sports Medicine led efforts to change the laws around concussion safety, establishing “Return to Learn” and “Return to Sports” protocols.